jinghao666/kdenlive/home.md

 ## All pages + menu sidebar

-To see all pages, use the ~~force~~ API: [https://invent.kde.org/api/v4/projects/19/wikis](https://invent.kde.org/api/v4/projects/19/wikis)
+To see all pages https://invent.kde.org/multimedia/kdenlive/-/wikis/pages, or use the ~~force~~ API: [https://invent.kde.org/api/v4/projects/19/wikis](https://invent.kde.org/api/v4/projects/19/wikis)

 GitLab Wiki has some limitations for the sidebar as it does not show all pages.
 This wiki is therefore using a [custom sidebar which is editable](/_sidebar).
 It is [generated with Node.js](https://invent.kde.org/eugster/node-area-41) from the JSON returned by the API.